Decision Trees: How They Work and Practical Examples

 Importance in Machine Learning

 Decision trees are vital in machine learning due to their clarity and adaptability.
-They handle both numerical and categorical data well.
-This makes them perfect for a wide range of applications.
+They handle numerical and categorical data well, making them perfect for various applications.

 • Easily interpretable results